-If a crime has been reported to a CSA, but the student or employee would like the report to remain confidential, the individual should contact the Title IX Coordinator or a professional counselor.
+If a crime has been reported to a CSA, but the student or employee would like the report to remain confidential, the individual should contact a professional counselor.
 Please see below for Confidential Reporting options.

 Confidential Reporting

 A victim of a crime who does not want to pursue action within the criminal justice system or through RCSJ may still consider making a confidential report.
 The College offers this option in several ways: